matthiasn/talk-transcripts/Hickey_Rich/DesignInPractice.md

 now it becomes an input to you, even though it started in your own head.
 It also helps you pick things up when you have left them around for a while, or allows people to join you in your work.
-And then maybe eventually you will turn into something that you will use to document what happened in the end.
+And then maybe eventually you will turn it into something that you will use to document what happened in the end.

 [Time 0:04:48]